temvvlena/google-search/README.md

 **Deployed on Firebase**: [Click Here](https://search-9dff5.web.app/).

-It fetched Google API and works exactly the same as Google.
+It fetches Google API and works exactly the same as Google.
 However, only allowed 100 requests per/day.
 Please don't spam.

 Thank you! :)

 **How does it look?**
 ![1](https://user-images.githubusercontent.com/44326790/128301972-83e68d4b-8021-4e4f-9930-82eed95a1c5b.PNG)